AdeleyeAnne/DSA-CAPSTONE-PROJECT./Capstone SQL PROJECT.md

  With this understanding we have an idea on our order priority
  ---- From the analysis its clearly shows
+ Assessment of Delivery Cost Efficiency and Order Priority at Kultra Mega Stores

- Appropriate use of delivery cost is economical because it helps to reduce the shipping cost but its not appropriate for critical and high order priority, its efficient for low , medium and non specified orders.
+The appropriate use of delivery cost is essential for operational efficiency, as it contributes significantly to reducing overall shipping expenses.
+While cost-effective delivery methods such as truck shipments are suitable for low, medium, or non-specified order priorities, they are not ideal for critical and high-priority orders.

-Delay in critical and high order priority may lead to loss of high influential customers, loss of trust from both current customers and potential customers.
-In case of emergency truck delivery should not be considered for critical and high to avoid violation and penalties Truck deliveries are prone and have high rate of defect items which might not be idea or critical and high order priority.
-Kultra Mega Stores  is spending shipping cost appropriately low order priority but not spending it appropriately with high and critical order priority.
-Express air shipping mode stands appropriate for high and critical priority order to avoid losing of customer due to delay in delivery.
+Delays in fulfilling high or critical orders can result in loss of influential customers, erosion of customer trust, and potential damage to the company’s reputation.
+In emergency situations, truck delivery should not be considered for critical or high-priority orders, as it may lead to non-compliance issues or penalties.
+Moreover, truck deliveries are associated with a higher risk of defects or damages, which makes them unsuitable for orders requiring extra care or timely delivery.

+Currently, Kultra Mega Stores appears to be allocating shipping costs efficiently for low-priority orders.
+However, the same cannot be said for high and critical orders, where the delivery mode does not align with the urgency and value of the purchase.

+To enhance customer satisfaction and retention, express air shipping should be prioritized for critical and high-priority orders, ensuring timely and secure delivery while maintaining brand trust and customer loyalty.